-- 1) Historical information is required only for measurement periods for which GASB 68 is applicable. - 2) Employers are assumed to make contributions equal to the actuarially determined contributions (which is the actuarially determined contribution).
+- (1) Historical information is required only for measurement periods for which GASB 68 is applicable. - (2) Employers are assumed to make contributions equal to the actuarially determined contributions (which is the actuarially determined contribution).
 However, some employers may choose to make additional contributions towards their side fund or their unfunded liability.
 Employer contributions for such plans exceed the actuarially determined contributions.
-CalPERS has determined that the employer obligations referred to as "side funds" do not conform to the circumstances described in paragraph 120 of GASB 68, therefore are not considered separately financed specific liabilities. - 3) Covered-Employee Payroll represented above is based on pensionable earnings provided by the employer. - 4) Payroll from prior year (\$) was assumed to increase by the 3.00 percent payroll growth.
+CalPERS has determined that employer obligations referred to as "side funds" do not conform to the circumstances described in paragraph 120 of GASB 68, therefore are not considered separately financed specific liabilities. - (3) Covered-Employee Payroll represented above is based on pensionable earnings provided by the employer.
+However, GASB 68 defines covered-employee payroll as the total payroll of employees that are provided pensions through the pension plan.
+Accordingly, if pensionable earnings are different than total earnings for covered-employees, the employer should display in the disclosure footnotes the payroll based on total earnings for the covered group and recalculate the required payroll-related ratios.